 Join a trained network of volunteers and be part of the solution.

 As the threat of AIS continues to grow across Minnesota, there is a need for an organized statewide surveillance network of trained volunteers eager to make a difference.
-In partnership with University of Minnesota Extension, we are filling that need with the AIS Detectors program.
+We are filling that need with the AIS Detectors volunteer program.
 This program provides participants with high-quality training, developed and reviewed by AIS experts.
-Participants will learn principles of basic aquatic ecology, AIS identification, impacts, and biology, Minnesota rules and regulations, preventing the spread of AIS, and reporting.
+Participants learn principles of aquatic ecology, AIS identification, impacts, and biology, Minnesota rules and regulations, preventing the spread of AIS, and reporting potential AIS findings.
 Upon completing the training, participants are equipped to volunteer around the state and make a difference in the areas of citizen science, outreach and education, stewardship, and support of AIS programs.
 We offer training each spring so that material is fresh for new volunteers as the summer season begins.
 The next round of workshop dates and locations will be announced in early 2020.

 As an AIS Detector, you will serve a critical role in improving Minnesota’s capacity to detect, respond to, educate about, and manage aquatic invasive species.
 Examples of activities that count towards volunteer service hours include: